-While studying the effects of global warming on a pod of whales, grad students on a crabbing vessel and it's crew uncovers a froze soviet space shuttle, and unintentionally releases a monstrous organism from it
+While studying the effects of global warming on a pod of whales, grad students on a crabbing vessel and its crew uncover frozen Soviet space shuttle and unintentionally release a monstrous organism from it.

 A group of grad students have booked passage on the crabbing boat Harbinger to study the effects of global warming on a pod of Belugas in the Bering Sea.
 When the ship's crew dredges up a recently thawed piece of old Soviet space wreckage, things get downright deadly.
 It seems that the Russians experimented with tardigrades, tiny resilient animals able to withstand the extremes of space radiation.
 The creatures survived, but not without mutation.
 Now the crew is exposed to aggressively mutating organisms.
 And after being locked in ice for 3 decades, the creatures aren't about to give up the warmth of human companionship.Written by

+(at around 12 mins) When the crew of The Harbinger raise the 'object' shortly into the film, they claim it is encased in 'old ice' (due to the visible blue colour).
 Indeed, due to compression over many hundreds/thousands of years by 'newer ice' forming on top, this would be the case.
 However, according to the opening sequence; the object/craft in question crashed in 1982, and would unlikely have been there long enough for the necessary ice build-up and compression needed to give it the blue colour.
 See more »

 6 of 10 people found this review helpful.